-Appoved Off-Campus Study Programs
+Approved Off-Campus Study Programs

-The EpiCenter (Experiential Programs Information Center) provides students with information about off-campus and enrichment study opportunities, such as study abroad, internships, service, and exchange programs.
+The EpiCenter provides students with information about off-campus and enrichment study opportunities, such as study abroad, internships, service, and exchange programs.
 This one-stop-shop is open weekdays from 8:00 a.m. to 12:00 Noon and 1:00 to 5:00 p.m., and is located in the Eisenhower Campus Center.
 Applications, brochures, catalogs, course listings, International Student Identity Cards, passport photos, and videos, along with information about costs, deadlines, requirements, passports, travel, and the names of on-campus program advisors are available in the EpiCenter.
-For additional information. browse the EpiCenter home page at http://www.messiah.edu/studyabroad or call at 717-796-1800, extension 6719.